My Quest to Find the Perfect Office Chair

 Stuck in a Chair Most of the Day

 Like many office bound folks, I’m stuck behind a monitor at least 5-8 hours a day in a busy office environment.
-And while I’ve discovered the newest trend to work standing up behind one those new fangled rising desks, the reality is you’re going to be sitting a good portion of the day.
+And while I’ve learned all about the newest trend of working standing up behind one those new fangled rising desks, the reality is that you’re going to be sitting a good portion of the day.

-The average office worker, at least in larger companies where I have worked, has no choice but to sit to perform intensive tasks, and it is not unusual to find people that spend 10 solid hours sitting (except for bathroom breaks and maybe a lunch outing), as much as flying on an international flight.
+The average office worker, at least in larger companies where I have worked, has no choice but to sit to perform intensive tasks, and it is not unusual to find people that spend 10 solid hours sitting (except for bathroom breaks and maybe a lunch outing) every day (that's as long as an international flight).

-What I think is funny is that when you are flying on an airplane, most people are frequently up and walking, stretching, and are conscious of the whole “blood clot thing”, yet at work, we treat sitting as if it were a totally different activity.
+What I think is funny is that when you are flying on an airplane, most people are frequently up and walking, stretching, and are conscious of the whole “blood clot thing," but at work, we treat sitting as if it were a totally different activity.